pavelstetsenko/task/README.md

-# task
+# exam
-This is simple task
+This is example